FreeCAD/DevelopersHandbook/gettingstarted/dependencies.md

 ## Supported versions

-The head of the main branch of FreeCAD, currently used for the development of FreeCAD 1.1, can be compiled from source on systems as old as the oldest currently-supported [Ubuntu LTS](https://packages.ubuntu.com/) at the time of its expected release, Ubuntu 22.04 LTS.
-This ties FreeCAD development to the C++20 standard, Python 3.10 and later, Qt 5.15, and the versions of the required libraries available on that system.
-We plan to update to requiring Ubuntu 24.04 LTS upon release of FreeCAD 1.1, with FreeCAD 1.2 only supporting compiling on that system and newer.
+The head of the main branch of FreeCAD, currently used for the development of FreeCAD 1.2, can be compiled from source on systems as old as the oldest currently-supported [Ubuntu LTS](https://packages.ubuntu.com/) at the time of its expected release, Ubuntu 24.04 LTS.
+This ties FreeCAD development to the C++23 standard, Python 3.11 and later (we plan to swtich to 3.12 or later once Blender updates their dependencies in mid-2026), Qt 6.4, and the versions of the required libraries available on that system.
+Note that Qt does not support PySide6 `pip` installation on this system, so use of a PPA is required for that dependency.
+The decision to stop support for Qt5 was [announced 5 January 2026](https://forum.freecad.org/viewtopic.php?t=102292).

 ## Major dependencies